 The requirements of IEC CA 01 are further extended with the addition of the following new subclauses as follows:

-7.
+107.9 The composition of the IECEx Executive shall include:

+the CAB appointed Officers of the System;

+the Chairman of the ExTAG;

+the Secretary of the ExTAG;

+the Chairman of the ExMarkCo;

+the Chairman of the ExPCC;

+the Deputy Chairman of the ExPCC;

+the Chairman of the ExSFC;

+the Deputy Chairman of the ExSFC; and

+the Immediate Past IECEx Chairman

-107.9 There may be instances where matters of confidentiality associated with recommendations for decisions to be taken according to 7.4 i) need to be addressed.
+107.10 There may be instances where matters of confidentiality associated with recommendations for decisions to be taken according to 7.4 h) need to be addressed.
 In such cases, the circulation of documents may be restricted to the nominated representatives of Member Bodies of the IECEx System by the Chairman.
 When such matters are dealt with at a meeting, the Chairman may restrict the right for persons other than the Chief Delegates to be present.
 Notification of such action shall be provided in advance of the meeting, or at the discretion of the Chairman, such discussion can take place without notice.
 When necessary, these matters may be recorded in separate confidential minutes with restricted circulation.

-The general confidentiality of the activities of the ExMC and its supporting Committees and Groups is maintained by requiring meeting attendees to declare their agreement to:

-At all times act in good faith and for the benefit of the IEC and the IECEx System

-Respect the views of others and the intellectual property rights of the IEC

-Maintain all matters discussed during and subsequent to meetings as confidential to the members of the working group or Committee, the IECEx Executive and the ExMC

-Limit the distribution of meeting documents to only those personnel inside their own organisation that may be impacted by their content
+8 Officers, Executive and administration

+The requirements of Clause 8 of IEC CA 01 applies.

 9 Committees and Other Groups reporting to the CA System MC

 Clause 9 of IEC CA 01 Applies noting the constitution and duties of the Committees reporting to the ExMC as outlined below

-Conformity Assessment Bodies Committee (ExTAG)
+9.1Conformity Assessment Bodies Committee (ExTAG)

 9.1.1 The Conformity Assessment Bodies Committee referred to as the Ex Testing and Assessment Group (ExTAG) deals with matters of a technical nature concerning the application of the IEC International Standards to the assessment and testing of Ex equipment and matters relating to the assessment and surveillance of a manufacturer’s or service provider’s quality system.
 The principle role of ExTAG is to facilitate common application of testing, assessment and auditing requirements in the issue and maintenance of an IECEx Certificate of Conformity.

+{DRAFTING NOTE: IECEx Executive propose that 9.1.2 to 9.1.11 be moved to IECEx 02}

 9.1.2 All ExCBs and ExTLs shall be members of the ExTAG.
 Where an organization is both an ExCB and an ExTL, it shall have only a single membership.